renderium/renderium/README.md

 | `from` | `String` |  |
 | `to` | `String` |  |

-Creates gradient, based on [this](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/createLinearGradient) behaviour, and then used like common color
+Create gradient, based on [this](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/createLinearGradient) behaviour, and then used like common color

 ```js
 var gradient = layer.createGradient({